Timothylawler/RestAPISpring/README.md

 * A controller with CRUD to use with the greetings model

-* A simple hSQL database with a table for the greetings model
+* A simple hibernate database with a table for the greetings model

 ---